Simplex2/Self-localization/README.md

 # Self-localization
+This is an implementation of a paper: Real-Time Stereo Visual Odometry for Autonomous Ground Vehicles(Andrew Howard's).
-This project used the images from stereo camera to get the trace of motion.
-The data are from KITTI.
+The whole project is based on C++ and OpenCV, using the data are from KITTI.

+Platform: Windows 8/ Visual Studio 2013